GazzolaLab/PyElastica/docs/guide/workflow.md

     MyCallBack, step_skip=1000, callback_params=callback_data_rod2)
 ```

 You can define different callback functions for different rods and also have different data outputted at different time step intervals depending on your needs.
+See [this page](../api/callback.rst) for more in-depth documentation.

 <h2>6.
 Finalize Simulator</h2>